calebtote/Stream-Processor/README.md

 Much of the above is fully customizable, based on configuration settings, utility definitions and assignments, and how you want your summarization of data to appear.
 Additionally, `Workers` do not explicitly have to work in serial, but can be adjusted fairly easily (through code changes) to have a single stream source as the input to both `Worker`s, simultaneously, with a consolidation node that merges the results.
 This isn't fully implemented, but the framework doesn't need much modification.

 Note also that these aren't distinct opperations, but are in fact happening in parallel.
-To put it another way, the `Coordinator` could be accumulated results from the last `Worker`, while it's still streaming in data from the source.
+To put it another way, the `Coordinator` could be accumulating results from the last `Worker` in the chain, _while it's still streaming in data_ from the source.
 Indeed, the stream _flows_ through the topology.

 #####File needed to run the project:
 - UX.jar                  -- main jar containing project compiled code<br>